aldipower/bitwig-ddx3216-controller/README.md

 * Exact dB fader mapping! -10dB in Bitwig is -10dB on the DDX3216 and so on.
 * High fader resolution of 1427 steps via SysEx.
-* Open and close Bitwig groups.
 * Bidirectional behaviour.
 Your motor faders will dance!
 Changes in Bitwig reflect on the DDX3216 vice versa.
+* Insert strip.
+Channel-wise control of HighPass, Gate, Compressor, EQ and Delay in both direcions!
+* Open and close Bitwig groups.

 ### Features